LoginRadius/docs/content/faq/loginradius-support.md

 </div>
 <br/>

-Apart from this, you can also check out **Need help?** section available at the bottom of getting started page as displayed in the below screen:
+Apart from this, you can also check out the **Report An Issue** section available at the bottom of getting started page as displayed in the below screen: